SimonKnorke/aws-s3sharing/README.md

 ### How does the script work?

 The first step of the script is to get input information from the User and to check all required permissions.
-In the second part it really creates the AWS resources.
+In the second part it actually creates the AWS resources.

 ##### First part: User input
 1) Region for your S3 bucket (eu-central-1 is default) .